Arnab-Ghosh7/Newspaper-Survival-Analysis-Bharat-Herald/README.md

 ---

-## 📌 Project Overview
-This project explores the **survival strategy of a newspaper company (Bharat Herald)** in the face of digital transformation.
-Using real-world inspired datasets, the analysis evaluates:
-- Print vs. digital performance
-- Revenue streams
-- City readiness for digital adoption
-- Ad-hoc business requests

 The solution is implemented in a **Jupyter Notebook**, supported by structured datasets, and explained through detailed business problem statements.